 You can buy certain types of protein powder with your EBT card.
 SNAP benefits aren’t valid on vitamins or supplements, so the protein powder must be marked with “Nutrition Facts” rather than “Supplement Facts” to be eligible.

-Can You Buy Protein Powder with Food Stamps?
+Can You Buy Protein Powder With EBT?

-Can You Buy Other Supplements with Food Stamps?
+Can You Buy Other Supplements With EBT?

 The same rules that apply to protein powders apply to other supplements you want to purchase with SNAP benefits: you can’t use your EBT card to buy any item considered a vitamin or supplement.

 Certain protein bars are eligible for EBT if they have a “Nutrition Facts” label.

 This same distinction applies to weight loss shakes and ready-made protein drinks, such as Ensure, which you can purchase with EBT (as previously reported).

 For more information on non-supplemental items eligible for SNAP/EBT, check out our research on what you can and can’t buy with EBT.